tendermint/tendermint/docs/specification/new-spec/abci.md

 The `pub_key` is the Amino encoded public key for the validator.
 For details on Amino encoded public keys, see the [section of the encoding spec](./encoding.md#public-key-cryptography).

-For example, the 32-byte Ed25519 pubkey
-`76852933A4686A721442E931A8415F62F5F1AEDF4910F1F252FB393F74C40C85` would be
-Amino encoded as
+For Ed25519 pubkeys, the Amino prefix is always "1624DE6220".
+For example, the 32-byte Ed25519 pubkey `76852933A4686A721442E931A8415F62F5F1AEDF4910F1F252FB393F74C40C85` would be Amino encoded as `1624DE622076852933A4686A721442E931A8415F62F5F1AEDF4910F1F252FB393F74C40C85`
-`1624DE622076852933A4686A721442E931A8415F62F5F1AEDF4910F1F252FB393F74C40C85`